What are pituitary tumors?

 What causes pituitary tumors?

 Experts don't know what causes these tumors.
-But a condition called multiple endocrine neoplasia type I (MEN 1) may raise your risk.
-This condition is passed down through families.
+But some syndrome conditions, such as multiple endocrine neoplasia type I (MEN 1) may raise your risk.
+This condition is passed down through families (inherited).

 What are the symptoms of pituitary tumors?